enzedonline/quill-blot-formatter2/README.md

 Called when the spec is deactivated by the user clicking away from the blot.
 Use this to clean up any state in the spec during activation.

 ### Notes
 Each spec should call `this.formatter.show(this);` to request activation.
-See [`specs/`](https://github.com/Fandom-OSS/quill-blot-formatter/tree/master/src/specs) for the built-in specs.
+See `specs/` (/src/specs) for the built-in specs.

 ## Action
-The [`Action`](https://github.com/Fandom-OSS/quill-blot-formatter/blob/master/src/actions/Action.js) classes define the actions available to a blot once its spec is activated.
+The `Action` (/src/actions/Action.ts) classes define the actions available to a blot once its spec is activated.
 They take the `BlotFormatter` as a constructor arg and have the following functions:

 ### `onCreate(): void`
 Called immediately after the action is created.
 Use this to bind quill events and create elements to attach to the overlay.